 Tip!
 You could do a social media account takeover fortnight to coincide with the first two weeks of each cohort?
 Use the Twitter, Linkedin and Facebook header images for your takeover weeks!
 You could also do this during the peak of graduation ceremonies as new graduates (and their parents!) will be visiting your accounts / webpages to find out about the logistics of graduation.

 You should aim for all of your communications to have a ‘call to action’ – this is basically aiming to provoke a response as a result of your post.
 So for each post, make sure always to include a link.

-This could be the Graduate Outcomes website www.graduateoutcomes.ac.uk or your own webpage (see below) or to view one of our short animated videos.
-This will encourage graduates to “do” something which is the aim of this communications activity.
-This will then make it relevant to graduates who will have either received the survey or to those seeing your posts who get a survey invitation later in the collection.
+This could be directing followers to the Graduate Outcomes website www.graduateoutcomes.ac.uk or to your own webpage (see below) or to view one of our short animated videos.
+This will encourage graduates to 'do' something which is the aim of this communications activity.
+This will then make it relevant to graduates who will have either received the survey or to those seeing your posts who will get a survey invitation later in the collection.